-In accordance with both loan agreements with the Kentucky Infrastructure Authority, a maintenance and replacement reserve account is required to receive an amount equal to 10% of the amount of loan payments until the amount in such account is equal to 5% of the original principal amount of the loans.
+In accordance with both loan agreements with the Kentucky Infrastructure Authority, a maintenance and replacement reserve account are required to receive an amount equal to 10% of the amount of loan payments until the amount in such account is equal to 5% of the original principal amount of the loans.
 The Fancy Farm Interconnect reserve was based on \$500,000 at 5%.
+Water Loss Reduction was placed into service during the 2019 fiscal year to help alleviate the expense for water loss throughout the water district.
+The Hickory Debt Reduction was placed into service to help reduce the debt incurred previously by the Hickory Water District that was merged with the Graves County Water District.
+The Customer Deposit account is maintained in relation to the liability incurred by the Graves County Water District when customers make a deposit with the water district when the customer opens an account.